StepanUhlir/AC-IB-dynamics365smb-docs/business-central/AC-FinancialPack/ac-controling-basic.md

 Add-on module **Application extension set** contains common features to support the operation of the other add-on modules of the Finance Extension Pack.
 The list of functions can be found on the right side of the page.

-The Controling Basic addon is required for other AC Financial Pack add-on modules.
+The Controling Basic addon is required for other Financial Pack add-on modules.

 ## Credit Check